KDE/digikam-doc/light_table/lighttable_advanced.rst

     The digiKam Light Table Editing A Face Tag From The Preview Canvas

 The toolbar on top left corner of preview canvas provide also the same options to manage faces.
-For more details about the manual face tagging, please consult :ref:`the relevant section <manual_face_tagging>` of this manual.
+For more details about the manual face tagging, please consult :ref:`the relevant section <face_tagging>` of this manual.

 Assigning Rate Labels and Tags
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~